-So far in our review, we have seen all 3 of these technologies and materials used to manufacture the stings.
+So far in our review, we have seen all 3 of these technologies and materials used to manufacture the strings.

-- Thin vs Thick strings – the diameter of badminton strings commonly range from 0.65mm to 0.70 mm.
+The diameter of badminton strings commonly ranges from 0.65mm to 0.70 mm.
 However, there is a huge difference between thin strings and thick strings apart from the diameter only.

 Let’s look at what they are:

 When it comes to durability, thin strings don’t last as long.
 As for thick strings, they tend to last longer comparative.
 Yet again, thin strings have better repulsion power and a bigger sweet spot, as opposed to thick ones.
 Thick strings, however, have better strokes that are accurate and precise.

 The tension of a string can affect the overall game and how you play.
 No matter what the thickness of your string may be, as long as you have the right tension, you can adjust the power and control of your racket.

 In general, lower tension seems to be better for beginners or players who have just started playing and have little to no experience yet with how rackets work.
 Whereas, higher tension works wonders for experienced players and who knows how to hit and have a lot of knowledge on how to control the shuttle.